donnm/mtk_fw_tools/README.md

     python (or python3)
     python-bitstring (or python3-bitstring)

-If you have the firmware of your device, open it in a hex editor and search for the ALICE_2 string.
+If you have the firmware of your device, open it in a hex editor and search for the ALICE_1 or ALICE_2 string.

 <pre>
 ...